French Court To Issue Verdict Over 2018 Christmas Market Attack - UrduPoint

 Paris, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2024) A French court will deliver its verdict Thursday for four men charged in connection with the 2018 Christmas market attack in France's eastern city of Strasbourg, which left five people dead and 11 wounded.

+The main defendant, Audrey Mondjehi, 42, faces charges including abetting murder in relation to a "terrorist" plot and associating with "terrorist" elements.

-The accused face charges ranging from "terrorism" to helping supply weapons to the gunman, Cherif Chekatt, who was killed by police in 2018 after a 48-hour manhunt.
+Two other men are charged with helping to supply weapons to the gunman, Cherif Chekatt, who was killed by police in 2018 after a 48-hour manhunt.

 He had opened fire on revellers at one of France's most popular Christmas markets while shouting "Allahu Akbar" ("God is Greatest" in Arabic).

-On Tuesday, France's anti-terror prosecution unit (PNAT) demanded 30 years in prison for Chekatt's former cellmate, Audrey Mondjehi, on terrorism charges.
+On Tuesday, France's anti-terror prosecution unit (PNAT) demanded 30 years in prison for Chekatt's former cellmate, Mondjehi, on terrorism-related charges.

-According to the prosecution, Mondjehi, 42, played a key role in helping Chekatt -- a convicted criminal on a list of possible extremist security risks -- obtain the 19th-century revolver used in the attack.
+According to the prosecution, Mondjehi played a key role in helping Chekatt -- a convicted criminal on a list of possible extremist security risks -- obtain the gun used in the attack.

 He was involved every step of the way, the prosecution said, detailing an "intense" relationship with Chekatt in the months leading up to the attack.

 "I think deeply and feel a lot of sadness for all the victims.
-All my life I will regret what happened," Mondjehi, 42, told the court Thursday in his final statement ahead of the verdict.
+All my life I will regret what happened," Mondjehi told the court Thursday in his final statement ahead of the verdict.

 "I would never have thought that he would have done that, I never thought that he was radicalised," he said.